Updated: Oct 29, 2022

 Before my mission comes to an end, I must confront the dental myth.
 Some of you other warriors braving your pet food myth shields may already know this one- dry food does not reduce plaque and tartar buildup in your kitty’s mouth.
 Yes, that is right, normal dry food does nothing to promote good dental health.

-There is a misconception among cat pet parents that wet food increases plaque buildup and the hard crunch of dry food helps to scrap off tartar or plaque.
+There is a misconception among cat pet parents that wet food increases plaque buildup and the hard crunch of dry food helps to scrape off tartar or plaque.
 Dog owners can also fall to this misconception too.
 What can happen instead is that the high amount of carbs and low water content leave starchy residue behind clinging to teeth causing plaque buildup.

 This myth gets a lot of debate and the Veterinary Oral Health Counsel (VOHC) has done extensive testing on pet foods claiming to reduce plaque and tartar buildup.
 Their website has a complete list of testing guidelines and recommended products to help reduce plaque or tartar.
 The VOHC seal is also stamped onto products that made it through testing.